Rutuja-Kelkar/digi_info/index.md

 Peak pandemic hit india, colleges were shut down and running online.
 Since I had few placement offers in hand plus loads of time at home, I decided to experiment and build some cool stuff.

   Since it was lockdown in 2020, we were forced to sit at home, so the only things thast I could experiment was with a laptop and an internet connection.
-I started searching what was I good at and found : I was decent at devlivering topics since I had done it multiple times at my college and events.
-Plus I had observed a tremendous skill gap in what was taught in college and industry requirement.
+I started searching what was I good at and found : I was decent at delivering topics since I had done it multiple times at my college and events.
+Plus I had observed a tremendous skill gap between what was taught in college and present industry requirement.
 So, I decided to start a skill development platform to help build real lif skills to engineering grads / learners.

 ## Background and scope